-How Much and How Often to Water Succulents
+How Much & How Often to Water Succulents: Facts & FAQ

 Thick, fleshy, and up to 40 feet tall, succulents are a highly diverse group of plants that mostly grow in deserts.
 Designed by nature to handle droughts and full exposure to sunlight, they prefer above-average temps and don’t do well in overly-moisturized soil.
 So, the biggest question that most home gardeners ask is how much water do succulents need?
 How often do I feed them?